 The SPD will implement the following procedure, "The use of any pole camera will require the establishment of an open investigation and the assignment of an incident number for tracking purposes.
-The Captain of CID will be presented with the facts requiring the use of such device and will be responsible for its authorization.
-The Captain of CID will notify the Family Services Sergeant, the Narcotics/Vice Sergeant, or the SPD FBI Liaison Detective, authorizing the use of such devices.
-A sergeant will be responsible for overseeing the investigation.
+The Captain of CID will be presented with the facts requiring the use of such a device and will be responsible for its authorization.
+The Captain of CID will notify the Family Services Sergeant, the Community Action Team Sergeant, the SPD FBI Liaison Detective, or the Detective Lieutenant authorizing the use of such a device.
+A superior officer will be responsible for overseeing the investigation.
 Placement of the camera would follow the aforementioned requirements and be in compliance with all applicable state laws and department policy."